-Computer Information Technology - Computer Information Systems (CIP 11.0201)
+Computer Information Technology -Computer Information Systems (CIP 11.0201)

-Purpose: This is a recommended course of study for students who plan to pursue a baccalaureate degree or higher in Computer Information Systems, Information Technology, Management Information Systems, Computer Science, Computer Engineering Technology, Electrical Engineering, and other computer technology fields.
+Purpose: This is a recommended course of study for students who plan to pursue a baccalaureate degree or higher in Computer Science.
+It does not prepare students for direct entry into a computer science related career field.
 Students should identify early the institution to which they intend to transfer for specific requirements.
 Transferability of courses is determined by the receiving institution.